 The Company is exposed to premium risk, that is, the risk that premiums are insufficient to cover the value of claims made and reserve risk, the risk that on-going claims are settled at a higher value than previously expected.
-The majority of the Company's material underwriting risk exposure comes from Warranty, Medical Malpractice and Other Specialist lines of business.
-The largest class of business during 2020 was Warranty.
-In addition, other material lines of business in terms of size are Mortgage & Credit and Accident & Health.
+The largest class of business during 2021 was Miscellaneous Financial Loss.
+In addition, other material lines of business in terms of size are Credit & Suretyship and General Liability.
 Casualty insurance and underlying claims exposures can take a long-time to properly realise, hence there is a material risk of adverse reserve development on all current and prior underwriting years where the Company underwrote these types of programmes.
 The SCR quantifies the potential for adverse development as part of the calculation of the premium risk and reserve risk calculation.
-An additional component of the SCR which is driven primarily from the Company's Medical Malpractice business is the SCR component for catastrophe risk, although the Company believes that this account and its other lines of business, are exposed to limited catastrophe risk.
-Due to the treatment and classification of this account within the SCR calculation the Company receives a disproportionality high capital charge for Catastrophe Risk.

-The Company's underwriting risk exposure is concentrated in the general liability and credit and suretyship classes of business.
-Around fifty-six percent of the Company's premium is attributable to this class.
+The Company's underwriting risk exposure is concentrated in the Miscellaneous Financial Loss and Credit & Suretyship classes of business.
+Around seventy-two percent of the Company's premium for the year is attributable to these classes, however these are diversified across a number of territories and products.

 This risk is mitigated through a range of management controls including the Risk Authorisation Form ("RAF") process, which is a key control.
 In addition to the RAF process, the Actuarial Pricing team review new business to determine that rates are adequate.
-Within underwriting teams, a peer review also takes Solvency and Financial Condition Report Page 43|83 place.
+Within underwriting teams, a peer review also takes place.
 There is constant monitoring of underwriting performance by management, which allows corrective action to be taken if a piece of business is not performing as expected.
 Furthermore, underwriting performance is monitored against risk appetites in terms of volume of written premium, underwriting profit and concentration via the KRI reporting process.